Shopify Sales Reports Explained for Better Understanding

 Growing a successful Shopify store means looking beyond basic sales figures and understanding the story your data tells.
 Whether it’s tracking staff performance, analyzing sales channels, managing bundles, or staying on top of tax reporting, the right reports can make all the difference.

-Here’s a look at essential reports from the Sales, POS, and Revenue categories, and how they can help you make better business decisions.
+Here’s a look at essential reports from the Sales, POS, and Revenue categories, and how they can help you make business decisions.

-1. Average Order Quantity/ Value Over Time:
+1. Shopify Average Order Quantity Over Time

 This report gives you a snapshot of how your average order value changes over time.
 You can break it down by hour, day, week, month, even by day of the week or time of day.